yousefelassal/quote-cron/README.md

 > Nature takes away any faculty that is not used.

 > A thing well said will be wit in all languages.

+> We do not quit playing because we grow old, we grow old because we quit playing.